idesis-gmbh/BareBrowser/app/_root/README.md

 # BareBrowser

 ***Important note:***\
-Apart from the usual recommendations for Electron based 'web browsers' no special attempts have been made to make this browser secure for ordinary web browsing (see also [Electron BrowserWindow](https://electronjs.org/docs/api/browser-window) and [Electron &lt;webview&gt; Tag](https://electronjs.org/docs/api/webview-tag)).
+Apart from the usual recommendations for Electron based 'web browsers' no special or further attempts have been made to make this browser secure for ordinary web browsing (see also [Electron BrowserWindow](https://electronjs.org/docs/api/browser-window) and [Electron &lt;webview&gt; Tag](https://electronjs.org/docs/api/webview-tag)).
 BareBrowser is by no means a complete replacement for regular browsers, for normal web surfing it's probably a better